 Also read: The best phones for gaming

-This keyboard compares with the likes of Razer’s and Logitech’s best keyboards in this list of the best mechanical keyboards.
+This keyboard compares with Razer’s and Logitech’s best keyboards in this list of the best mechanical keyboards.
 Meanwhile, the price is much lower than the $200+ competitors.

 7. Logitech G915 TKL

 If you don’t mind paying up for one of the best mechanical keyboards Logitech has to offer, the G915 TKL is an amazing performer.
-For starters, it is one of the few quality mechanical keyboards that are wireless (dongle and Bluetooth).
-It’s also a masterpiece of design with a super-thin profile, gorgeous RGB lighting, an aluminum body, and a small ten key-less form factor (there is a ten-key version too).
+It is one of the few quality mechanical keyboards that are wireless (dongle and Bluetooth) for starters.
+It’s also a masterpiece of design with a super-thin profile, gorgeous RGB lighting, an aluminum body, and a small ten-key-less form factor (there is a ten-key version too).

 You can pick between clicky, linear, and tactile keys.
 The battery can go for 40 hours on a single charge.
 The unit also comes with a physical media control in the top-right corner.
 It’s an amazing mechanical keyboard!

 The Leopold FC900R offers a great build, discrete design, a sound-absorption pad, and a full 104-key mechanical setup.
 Leopold offers quality quality, but these can be pretty expensive.
 If you are into cool designs, you can also look for their different colored switches and layouts.
 They have plenty of options to fit your preferences.